track-asia/trackasia-java/README.md

-# MapLibre-Java
+# Trackasia-Java
-This repository currently hosts a set of utility libraries required for MapLibre GL Native Android SDK.
+This repository currently hosts a set of utility libraries required for Trackasia GL Native Android SDK.

 ### Developer Guide
 The following utility libraries are hosted here: